-In addition to the above, staff is also recommending that the City consider a 10% percent reduction of parking for properties fronting onto Routes 1 and 2 (the Main Line and Barry Downe - Cambrian, respectively) (See Reference 7).
+In addition to the above, staff recommended that the City consider a 10% percent reduction of parking for properties fronting onto Routes 1 and 2 (the Main Line and Barry Downe - Cambrian, respectively) (See Reference 6).
+This recommendation is based on the findings of the Study, which examined transit supportive parking reductions in other Ontario municipalities.
+Staff have prepared a draft amendment to the City's Zoning By-law (Attachment B) based on the above.